Gaisce – the President’s Award

 Setting a goal – Run in the Dark on 13th November

-Gaisce participants will have the option to sign up to take part in Run in the Dark in 10 locations around Ireland on Wednesday 13th November 2019, giving them a goal to work towards, and to feel part of a community of 16,000 around the country taking part to run 5k or 10k.
+Gaisce participants will have the option to sign up to take part in Run in the Dark virtually on Wednesday 17th November 2021, giving them a goal to work towards, and to feel part of a community of 20,000 around the world taking part to run 5k or 10k.

 Setting up a school run